lbinding/development.github.io/_build/html/_sources/pages/main.md

 We have structured the class for those who wish to tackle coding challenges along the way and for those which just want to apply the methodology.
 As such, the structure of this class will be the following:

-### Day One
+### Day One: Diffusion
 1. Presentation: Introduction to the History of Diffusion MRI

+2. Test: The Diffusion Tensor

-2. Practical: Diffusion Tensor Estimation
+3. Practical: Diffusion Tensor Estimation

-### Day Two
-3. Workshop: Advantages and Disadvantages of the diffusion tensor

-4. Practical: Other Methods of Fibre Orientation

-### Day Three
+### Day Two: Tractography
+4. Presentation: Introduction to Tractography

-5. Presentation: Tractography
+5. Test: Tractography

-6. Practical: State of the Art Tractography
+6. Practical: Deterministic Tractography Algorithm

+### Day Three: Advanced Tractography
+7. Workshop: Advantages and Disadvantages of DTI

+8. MRtrix3: Tractography and Connectome Tutorial

-### Day Four
+### Day Four: Deep Learning
-7. Workshop: Advantages and Disadvantages of tractography
+9. Workshop: Advantages and Disadvantages of tractography

-8. Practical: Deep DTI
+10. Practical: Deep DTI

 ---

+## Data

 We would recommend following the tutorial with the data we have provided.
 This is because we have used a fake diffusion scan (known as a phantom) which will be quick to run on everyones computers.
+Please download it from the following link: *** LINK ***

+---

 We hope you have fun!
 If you have any questions, please contact us using our emails below:

 lawrence.binding.19@ucl.ac.uk

-**ANNAS EMAIL**
+anna.schroder.18@ucl.ac.uk